 - The Atoner: After the first Time Skip, she becomes this due to a mix of two reasons.
 One, she legitimately feels remorsful about her hand in the 1984 tragedy and wants to make amends.
 Two, after witnessing Ramirez's revival by Satan in the woods, she's now convinced Heaven and Hell are real and does not want to go where the bad people go.

-- Can also apply to her final fate in the finale.
+- This can also apply to her final fate in the finale.
 She now works as a psychologist at Red Meadows Asylum; a fitting place considering that she kickstarted the 1984 Redwood massacre by organizing Mr. Jingles' escape from the asylum.

 - Bitch in Sheep's Clothing: Despite not seeming that nice, her true self is a truly foolish woman.
 She learns of her father being a serial killer, and her mind could not process learning such a dark side to her father existed.

 - Boyish Short Hair: Rita has boyish short hair, which seems to signal her status as The Lad-ette.
 She grows it out later, though.

 - The Conscience: She becomes this to Brooke after helping her escape her death sentence.
 She tries very hard to convince Brooke to let go of her dark past and make better choices.